-To fast-track your deployment time and easily manage activation from a centralized location, Robot licensing is available in Orchestrator, on a per tenant basis, in the License page.
-Here you can upload, renew, or remove a license with just a click of the button.
+To fast-track your deployment time and easily manage activation from a centralized location, Robot licensing is available in Orchestrator, in the License page both at host and tenant level.
+Here you can upload, renew, remove, and allocate licenses with the click of a button.

-To open the License page, select the User menu > License.
+To open the License page at tenant level, select the User menu > License.

 This type of license is available for Attended and Development Robots.